Course Title: Optimisation

 Overview of Assessment

-Assessment Task 1: Out of class Written assignments
+Assessment Task 1: Two take home written assignments

 This assessment task supports CLOs 3,4,5

 Assessment Task 3: End of Semester summative Quiz